Blessed be the fruit.

 "Birth control pills!
 Morning after pills!
 Murdering babies!
 Just so they could have their orgies, their Tinder," she exclaims, sounding not unlike certain Republican pundits.
 "Like Bilhah served Rachel, you girls will serve the leaders of the faithful and their barren wives.
 You will bear children for them."

-So, some context on that last reference: It's a story from the Old Testament, in which Rachel, married to Jacob, realizes that she cannot have children.
+So, some context on that last reference: It's a story from the Old Testament, in which Rachel, married to Jacob, realises that she cannot have children.
 Desperate, she asks Jacob to sleep with her handmaid, Bilhah, so that she may have a child to care for.

 The mood in the room here is interesting.
 First off, we catch our first glimpse of Moira (Samira Wiley), Offred's friend from before all this madness.
 She seems to understand how to survive all this shit: Keep your head down and go with it.
 Most follow her example.
 But one girl, Janine, still reacts as I expect I would.
 She laughs.
 She mouths off.
 This earns her a shock from Aunt Lydia's taser before she is dragged off, and her eye plucked out. ("If my right eye offends thee, pluck it out" — Bible punishments are horribly creative.)